majid-vaghari/compression/README.md

 // prints [0, 0]a[0, 0]b[0, 2][0, 0]c[0, 3][0, 0]d
 ```

-To use as a CLI tool, enter window length and message length separated by a space in the first line and enter the message in the second line.
+To use as a CLI executable, enter window length and message length separated by a space in the first line and enter the message in the second line.

 ```
 $ java -jar compression-1.0.0.jar